 The victim may suffer other economic damages due to a car crash-related injury.
 He or she may, for instance, incur transport costs to and from the hospital and assistance with housework or childcare.
 He or she may also need to modify his or her car or house due to a temporary or permanent impairment.
 A Las Vegas car accident lawyer can advise the victim on the type of records and receipts he or she needs to obtain to include such expenses in his or her claim.

 These damages refer to intangible losses that an individual incurs because of a crash or injury.
 A jury in a court case is responsible for reviewing non-economic damages.
-A car crash victim in Nevada may qualify for non-economic damages like emotional distress, disfigurement, permanent disabilities, physical pain and suffering, loss of consortium, inconvenience and stress, and loss of affection.
+A car crash victim in Las Vegas may qualify for non-economic damages like emotional distress, disfigurement, permanent disabilities, physical pain and suffering, loss of consortium, inconvenience and stress, and loss of affection.

 The kind and severity of a car crash injury may affect the value of a victim’s non-economic damages.
 More severe injuries or those more likely to result in permanent impairments usually make non-economic damages more valuable.